gearglow/ReptiliaWithATwist/The List.md

 In answer, Elysia shifted her still-short hair to auburn, then shifted some black streaks in, then shifted to black hair with bright red tips.

-"Oh, I like that last one," Hermione said.
+"Ooh, I like that last one," Hermione said.
 "It's quite striking."

 Elysia shifted back.
 "I'll have to duck out for a day to give myself an alibi, then.
 Robbie can take me; that should reassure Mrs. Weasley."